Onyeche-69/Guided-Project-Datafied/README.md

 # Guided-Project-Datafied
-This Repositry contains all Guided projects where i analyze sample dataset using Google Sheets.
+This Repositry contains all Guided projects where i analyze sample dataset using Google Sheets and SQL.